Alyoninthecity/Cybersecurity2021UNIPD/README.md

 # Cybersecurity2021UNIPD
-Exercises carried out during the CYBERSECURITY: PRINCIPLES AND PRACTICES 2021-22 at UNIPD
+Exercises carried out during the Cybersecurity: Principles and Practice 2021-22 course at UNIPD